7 Data visualization best practices you simply can’t ignore

 In Shneiderman’s book, Designing the User Interface: Strategies for Effective Human-Computer Interaction, “strive for consistency” is interface design’s one of the eight golden rules.

 Human eyes seek patterns, and random patterns do not make sense to us.
-Using standard colors, menus, designs, fonts, call-to-action when representing similar situations or similar parameters is a vital data visualization strategy.
+Using standard colors, menus, designs, fonts, and call-to-action when representing similar situations or similar parameters is vital for data visualization.

 Consistency and predictive layouts help users familiarize themselves with the dashboard more conveniently, and they do not need to waste time understanding each visual’s perspective.